mechanator/ArQmA-GUI-wallet-guide/arqma-GUI-guide.md

 network:

 (1) **Create a new wallet:** Start the procedure to make a new wallet.
-    Choose this option if this is your first time using Monero.\
+    Choose this option if this is your first time using ArQmA.\
 (2) **Create new wallet from hardware:** Create a new wallet from an
     hardware device (like Ledger or Trezor)\
 (3) **Open a wallet from file:** Choose this option to select a